mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/predictor.md

 | [**SkTime**](https://lightwood.io/mixer.html#mixer.SkTime)               | This mixer is a wrapper around the popular time series library sktime.                                                                                                                                                                                                    |
 | [**Unit**](https://lightwood.io/mixer.html#mixer.Unit)                   | Special mixer that passes along whatever prediction is made by the target encoder without modifications.
 This is useful for single-column predictive scenarios that may involve complex and/or expensive encoders (e.g. free-form text classification with transformers). |

-To learn more about all the model options, go [here](https://lightwood.io/mixer.html).
+To learn more about all the model options, please refer to [Lightwood's documentation here.](https://lightwood.io/mixer.html)
-Lightwood is ...

 ### `#!sql ...
 USING` Example